Are you ready to get started? Choose your package, and we will begin today!

 Because we always give 100%, we will open the essay collaborative for a limited number of applicants each month and then close this depending on the amount of editing that needs to be done and the time that is available.

-Our goal is not quantity, but quality.
-We want only serious applicants, who are serious about getting into PA school.
+Our goal is not quantity but quality.
+We want only serious applicants who are serious about getting into PA school.

-Writing is not a tool like a piece of software, but more like how a photograph can capture your mood.
+Writing is not a tool like a piece of software but more like how a photograph can capture your mood.
 It’s more like art.
 The process of developing a unique, memorable personal statement is time-intensive, and it takes hours to compose, edit, finalize, and personalize an essay.

 As Antoinette Bosco once said:

 And this is why I am charging for this service.
 We love helping people find stories that define their lives, and we love helping individuals who have the passion to achieve their dreams.
-It’s hard to describe the feeling I get when an applicant writes me back to tell me they were accepted into PA school.
+It’s hard to describe the feeling I get when an applicant writes back to tell me they were accepted into PA school.

-There is no price tag I can place on this; it’s the feeling we get when we help another human being, it’s just like providing health care.
+There is no price tag I can place on this; it’s the feeling we get when we help another human being.
+It’s just like providing health care.
 But this takes time.

 Interested?
 Choose your plan below.